RTEMS/rtems-docs/README.txt

 ----------

 HTML builds directly with Sphinx, PDF requires a full Latex (texlive) install, and building a Single HTML page requires the 'inliner' tool.
+The sphinxcontrib-bibtex extension is mandatory.

 Please add your host as you set it up.